LGBTQ culture in the Philippines: Politics

 There are, however, notable movements as well.
 One mobilization was Ladlad's "immoRALLY" in front of the COMELEC office in Manila, two weeks after the rejection of their petition for party-list accreditation in the 2010 elections.
 The protest rally was held after COMELEC rejected the petition based on moral grounds, claiming that the LGBT people are not immoral.
 The event brought together national organizations such as Babaylan, Task Force Pride, and the Akbayan party-list to protest the charge against the LGBTs.

 Geraldine Roman is the first transgender person to be elected to the Philippine congress.
 She has been a staunch advocate of an anti-discrimination bill.
+Perci Cendaña who was the first openly gay person to sit on the UP Diliman University Student Council was subsequently elected as member of the House of Representatives after Akbayan was proclaimed as the Commission on Elections proclaimed it as a winner after the Supreme Court of the Philippines upheld the COMELEC Resolution which revoked the party-list's registration of An Waray.

-Entertainers Aiza Seguerra and Arnell Ignacio are the first LGBT-community members appointed as government officials; they were appointed by President Rodrigo Duterte chair of the National Youth Commission and vice-chair of the Philippine Amusement and Gaming Corporation, respectively.
+Entertainers Ice Seguerra and Arnell Ignacio are the first LGBT-community members appointed as government officials; they were appointed by President Rodrigo Duterte chair of the National Youth Commission and vice-chair of the Philippine Amusement and Gaming Corporation, respectively.

 In December 2019, Duterte appointed trans activist Dindi Tan as director of the Department of Agrarian Reform.

-The Communist Party of the Philippines, a Maxist-Leninist-Maoist political organization, states that it has recognized same-sex relationships within its membership since 1998.
+The Communist Party of the Philippines, a Marxist-Leninist-Maoist political organization, has recognized same-sex relationships within its membership since 1998.

 Media

-The Philippine media and show business scene—encompassing film, radio, and television—comprises a vital part of LGBT culture in terms of representation.
+The Philippine media and show business scene—encompassing film, radio, and television—is a vital part of LGBT culture in terms of representation.
 Prominent celebrities including Vice Ganda and Boy Abunda are all featured in major programs and are often tapped to endorse major products and services.

 In 2004, the Republic of the Philippines Movie and Television Review and Classification Board (MTRCB) disseminated a memorandum calling homosexual relationships—particularly lesbian relationships—an "abnormality of human nature", discouraging producers from broadcasting any sort of portrayals that promoted these relationships.
 While there are still several LGBT personalities in show business, as well as LGBT characters in films and television programs in the Philippines, notices such as these have limited particular LGBT portrayals in the Philippine media.
 While there is an acknowledgement of LGBT people, there is also a lack of understanding, leading to stereotyped portrayals dominating the media.

 For the gay Filipino man, two main stereotypes have been revealed in studies to be dominantly presented in media.
 There is the feminine gay who often cross-dresses, demonstrates stereotypically feminine actions and speech, and is attracted to stereotypically masculine men.
 The following films have portrayals of the feminine gay: